Pre-analysis protocol for an observational study on the effects of adolescent sports participation on health in early adulthood: Analysis plan

-While there are ways to adjust for potential confounding like matching (see Section~\ref{sec:matching_inference}), there is a more fundamental issue with the above-mentioned analyses: how best to define exposure and control?
+While there are myriad ways to adjust for potential confounding like matching (see Section~\ref{sec:matching_inference}), there is a more fundamental issue: in the Wave 1 survey, the subjects only indicated the specific after-school activities (e.g., basketball or band) in which they participated.
+What is the best way to define exposure and control?

 To illustrate, suppose we classify every subject who reported any sports participation into the exposed group and classify every subject who reported no sports participation to the control group.
-Then the exposed group will contain subjects who played a single non-collision sport like tennis as well as subjects who played multiple collision sports like football, wrestling, and soccer.
+Then the exposed group contains subjects who played a single non-collision sport like tennis as well as subjects who played multiple collision sports like football, wrestling, and soccer.
 Similarly, the control group contains subjects who participated in non-sport extracurricular activities like band or theater, as well as subjects who participated in no activities at all.
 Using such broad definitions of exposure and control ignores the heterogeneity contained within each group.
-We are worried, in particular, about the possibility that (i) only some members of the exposed group experience much worse health outcomes compared to the controls but (ii) their large effects are ``washed out'' by the remaining exposed subjects who have similar outcomes compared to the controls.
+We are worried, in particular, about the possibility that (i) only some members of the exposed group experience much worse health outcomes compared to the controls than others but (ii) their large effects are ``washed out'' by the remaining exposed subjects who have similar outcomes compared to the controls.

-If broad exposure and control definitions can ``mask'' effects experienced by only certain subsets of subjects, we might alternatively adopt much narrower definitions.
-In the context of our study, we could define the exposure group to contain only those subjects who (i) reported playing a collision sport and (ii) did not report playing any other sports or participating in a non-sports activity.
-While such narrow definitions avoid the problem of missing an effect experienced by only some subjects, narrow definitions do not take full advantage of the available data.
+If broad exposure and control definitions can ``mask'' effects experienced by only certain subsets of subjects, we might alternatively adopt narrower definitions.
+For instance, we could define the exposure group to contain only those subjects who (i) reported playing a collision sport and (ii) did not report participation in any activity.
+While narrow definitions avoid the problem of missing an effect experienced by only some subjects, they do not take full advantage of the available data.
 In particular, adopting narrow exposure and control definitions necessarily limits the sample size of our analysis.
 Simply put, broad definitions might yield higher power but yield smaller effect sizes while narrow definitions might yield larger effect sizes but lower power.

+In our study, there are no \textit{a priori} obvious choices of definitions for exposure and control.
+Rather than picking one arbitrarily, we instead introduce multiple definitions that can be organized hierarchically using a binary tree (Figure~\ref{fig:trt}).